 Animal health and welfare

-We work with the Department for Environment Food & Rural Affairs enforcing legislation regulating the health and welfare of farm animals.
+We work with the Department for Environment Food and Rural Affairs enforcing legislation regulating the health and welfare of farm animals.
 This includes responding to complaints of neglect or ill treatment of livestock on farms, during transport, and at markets.

 Report a problem